ibm-cloud-docs/CDN/cors-and-cdn.md

 When making such a request, the browser automatically sets CORS request headers.
 Primarily, it sets the origin of the webpage making the request in the `Origin` HTTP header, automatically.
 The CORS request also can contain a set of [certain, standard HTTP headers ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.w3.org/TR/cors/#simple-header), while maintaining its status as a simple CORS request, from the browser's perspective.

-The server that receives the CORS request processes the request, and may (or may not) send a set of CORS response headers back to the browser, with the requested content.
+The server that receives the CORS request processes the request, and might send a set of CORS response headers back to the browser, with the requested content.
 These CORS response headers contain values specifying whether the current webpage is allowed access to those resources, whether the headers sent are acceptable for that request, and so forth.

 If the browser is unable to see its CORS request satisfied by the CORS response headers, it automatically prevents the access to and loading of the content.
 Otherwise, it sees that the CORS origin is giving permission to use the resource, and it allows the access to and loading of the requested content.